Skip links

 5. Membership and Participation:

-• 3-A SSI: Membership is primarily comprised of companies and professionals from North America, including equipment manufacturers, food processors, and regulatory agencies.
+• Sanitary Standard: Membership is primarily comprised of companies and professionals from North America, including equipment manufacturers, food processors, and regulatory agencies.

 • EHEDG: Membership is open to companies and individuals worldwide, fostering collaboration and knowledge exchange among stakeholders in the food, beverage, and pharmaceutical industries.

-Overall, while both 3-A SSI and EHEDG are dedicated to promoting hygienic design and ensuring food safety, they operate within different geographic contexts and have distinct certification systems and standards development processes.
+Overall, while both Sanitary Standard and EHEDG are dedicated to promoting hygienic design and ensuring food safety, they operate within different geographic contexts and have distinct certification systems and standards development processes.
 However, their ultimate goal remains the same: to enhance the quality and safety of equipment used in the production of food, beverages, and pharmaceuticals.

 EHEDG european hygienic engineering and design group ehedg